telerik/blazor-docs/components/grid/drag-drop.md

 1. Use the `OnRowDrop` event to handle the drag and drop operations and modify the data source as per your business logic.

+The row drag and drop functionality works with a dedicated column which is always rendered as the first column when the feature is enabled.

 ## OnRowDrop Event